 Approximately, half of the population is in the age range 45-84 with a life expectancy of about 83 years (see Table 5).
 The percentage of inhabitants in the age range (0-14) is equivalent to 9.7% (Figure 6).
-The old age indicator is equal to 280.1 (Figure 7); a high value that is similar to other municipalities of the earthquake-stricken areas in the southern part of the Marche Region.
+The old age indicator is equal to 280.1 (Figure 7): a high value that is similar to other municipalities of the areas that were struck by the seismic sequence (2016) in the southern part of the Marche Region.
 Additional data on Camerino's population is shown in Figure 8.